SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | `version` | Yes       |
 | `url`     | No        |

-Example structure in device inventory:
+Example structure in device managed object using the inventory API:

 ```json5
 "c8y_Agent": {